 “Now they’re trying to put a blanket about what’s really going on,” said Crippen.
 “They say they’re doing this and that, but really what they should do is let a camera crew go on a random day, without warning.
 And show what a regular day in a random facility looks like.”

 3. Amazon has given bonuses to employees who worked during Co-vid

 Amazon has awarded a $500 compensation for employees who worked in June, $250 for part-time employees.

 Workers who are protesting say this is an inadequate decision in comparison with the risk they took.
 “Workers have risked their lives going into Amazon facilities”, said Crippen.
 “Some people have caught the virus, some people have died working at Amazon.”

 And yet, the silver lining is the movement itself…

-“Right now we have pockets of people trying to organise in San Andro, in Richmond, Hawthorne, Santa Monica, Sacramento”, said Williams.
+“Right now we have pockets of people trying to organize in San Andro, in Richmond, Hawthorne, Santa Monica, Sacramento”, said Williams.
 “We have all found each other.
 That’s a huge success.”
-Internal mobilisation of employees has given them tools, solidarity and coordination, to bargain for better work conditions.
+Internal mobilization of employees has given them tools, solidarity, and coordination, to bargain for better work conditions.
 The company’s confidential culture is shaking up.

-“The stress he puts on organisers and their supporters is exhausting.” - Adrienne Williams
+“The stress he puts on organizers and their supporters is exhausting.” - Adrienne Williams